Amchur powder is an Indian spice that adds a zing to many dishes.

 Amchur has become very easy to find.
 It is available at all Indian grocery stores and even available online.

-It provides a tart and tangy flavor.
-Snacks, chaats, spice blends, in some sabzis (vegetable dishes) particularly in North Indian cuisine.
+Amchur powder provides a tart and tangy flavor to Indian dishes.
+It is commonly used in recipes for snacks, chaats, spice blends, in some sabzis (vegetable dishes) particularly in North Indian cuisine.

 Considerations when picking a good mango powder substitute

 Acidity level – if using a substitute, make sure to account for the acidity level of the substitute so the dish doesn’t get too tangy!

 Moisture – amchur is dry, so adding something that is liquid based may affect your recipe and the consistency of the dish

 Purpose – if you are making a traditional Indian spice blend, I highly recommend sourcing amchur itself

 Numbers 1-7 are the best substitutes ideas and 8-10 are a few other options to consider.